 We have an e-safety policy which is part of our safeguarding protocol.

-As with all bullying, we will not tolerate cyber-bullying and therefore encourage young people and their parents to report any such issues to the school, either to the Designated Safeguarding Lead (DSL)/CPC, Pastoral Manager, Head of House or form tutor.
+As with all bullying, we will not tolerate cyber-bullying and therefore encourage young people and their parents to report any such issues to the school, either to the Designated Safeguarding Lead (DSL)/CPC, Pastoral Manager, Head of Year or form tutor.
 In addition, if there are any concerns in relation to any content which is on the internet or any persons who may be contacting young people, there is an option to report this online through clicking on the CEOP button.

 CEOP’s Children and Young People’s programme; ‘Thinkuknow’, is used in schools nationwide to educate young people about how to stay safe online.
 As parents and carers, you can play a fundamental role in this aspect of their child’s education.
 To stay up to date with further information and advice, please visit www.thinkuknow.co.uk/parents to find information on: